 The crater was our last major site on the trip and from there we flew back across the island to Lihue.
 We had an uneventful landing (always a good thing!) and disembarked.
 On our way in, each group got to have their picture snapped in front of the helicopter.

 I really just can’t say enough good things about my flight with Blue Hawaiian and there aren’t words to adequately describe the things I saw.
 All I can say is, if you’re on the fence about doing a helicopter tour on your trip to Kauai, do it!!!
 I’ve done a lot of tours, excursions, and activities on Kauai, but this is one of the few that I would repeat (others were amazing, but once was enough).
-And I would recommend flying with Blue Hawaiian.
+You can book the exact tour I did here.
 Their whole process was seamless, I always felt very safe, and Bryan was a great pilot/tour guide!

 Things You Should Know About a Helicopter Tour on Kauai